Spatio-Temporal Crop Aggregation for Video Representation Learning: Experiments

 \textbf{Self-supervised Training:} For training data, we extract 16 clips of 16 frames from each video per dataset and save their feature encodings to disk.
 We use PySlowFast's common data augmentations for that~\cite{fan2020pyslowfast}.
 For evaluation, we follow the 5x3 scheme~\cite{Feichtenhofer2019SlowFastNF} (uniformly sampling 5 clips from a video along its temporal axis and then taking 3 spatial crops) and extract 15 clips from each video (except for SSv2, where we extract 2x3 clips~\cite{Wang2019TemporalSN}).
 As the architecture for the predictor network, we use an encoder-only Transformer~\cite{vaswani2017attention} and a three-layer MLP (without batch normalization~\cite{ioffe2015batch}) for the contrastive heads.
-Unless stated otherwise, we train our models for 500 epochs with a batch size of 512 and use all 16 clips.
-We use Adam~\cite{kingma2014adam} with cosine annealing learning rate schedule~\cite{loshchilov2016sgdr} for optimization. \\
+Unless stated otherwise, we train our models for 500 epochs (for example, training with VMAE$^\text{B}$ on SSV2 takes 137 minutes with one 3090 GPU) with a batch size of 512 and use all 16 clips.

 \textbf{Evaluation:} Since our focus is on efficient and scalable video classification, we always freeze the backbones in our evaluation (as in our self-supervised pretraining) and either train a linear classifier~\cite{ranasinghe2022self,feichtenhofer2021large} or fine-tune the predictor network (the transformer) with an additional linear head.
 Therefore, when we refer to fine-tuning (ft), we \emph{only} adapt the non-linear head (\eg, predictor network) but \emph{not the backbone}.
 We apply a grid search for the hyper-parameters of the heads covering learning rate, weight decay, batch size, and optimizer type.
 Similar to MAE~\cite{he2022masked}, we found that applying a batch normalization layer~\cite{ioffe2015batch} without affine transformations is beneficial for VideoMAE models.
 As the linear baseline, we consider the well-established ensembling approach, \ie, we average the softmax predictions of the 15 clips (6 for SSv2) to obtain the final prediction.
+For models that process multiple clips at once (like ours), we likewise apply a linear softmax head on the concatenation of the individual clip features and the [SET] token before averaging to obtain the final prediction.
+For the smaller datasets, we also use $k$-NN classification, where, similar to DINO~\cite{caron2021emerging}, we always use $k=20$ and work with l2 normalized representations.